-First Floor: Beautiful bespoke oak and glass staircase leads from the light, spacious entrance hall up to first floor and two/three more bedrooms – a double bedroom (4'6") with ensuite WC & shower; a large twin bedroom (which can also be made up as a 6' double) with space for an additional single bed (suitable for a child only) with ensuite shower & WC.
+First Floor: Beautiful bespoke oak and glass staircase leads from the light, spacious entrance hall up to first floor and two/three more bedrooms – a double bedroom (4'6") with ensuite WC & shower; a large twin bedroom (which can also be made up as a 6' double) with futon (suitable for a child only) with ensuite shower & WC.
 A 5th bedroom/TV room has fantastic views and a small double sofa bed suitable for either a single adult or 2 small children.

 Exterior: The large terrace has teak garden furniture (extending table and plenty of chairs, sun loungers) and a BBQ.
 There is a heated outdoor shower for guests returning from the beach and a rack for drying wetsuits.
 There are plenty of lovely gardens with a (netted) pond and stream - please note the garden is not fully enclosed.
-A hot tub can be provided (subject to availability) at the property for the additional charge of £250 per week.
+A hot tub can be provided (subject to availability a weeks notice is required) at the property for the additional charge of £250 per week.

 Facilities & Services